Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 **Test description**

-This test aims to verify that the power draw from a USB-C PD power supply does not exceed the limits defined by the contract negotiated with the charger.
+This test aims to verify that the power draw from a USB-C PD power supply does not exceed the limits of the power supply's specifications.

 **Test configuration data**